Cup Series Preview

 TV & Start Time

-The NASCAR Cup Series Race at Chicagoland airs on TNT on Sunday, July 5, 2026 at 6:00 PM ET, broadcast from Chicagoland Speedway.
+The eero 400 airs on TNT on Sunday, July 5, 2026 at 6:00 PM ET, broadcast from Chicagoland Speedway.
 The 2026 NASCAR Cup Series schedule splits between FOX, FS1, TNT, NBC, USA, and Amazon Prime Video.

-What time does the NASCAR Cup race start today?
+What time does the NASCAR Cup race start this race weekend?

 NR-Rating Track Rankings